Guidelines for iKAT 2025 Year 3

 Track Overview

-The information learned from the user (background, perspective, and context).
+- The information revealed by the user during the conversation (background, perspective, previous conversations, and context).

-The persona of the user and their information needs form the direction of the conversation.
-Each topic will have multiple conversations based on multiple personas and results in different outputs that demonstrates the personalized aspect of the conversations.
-To this aim, the persona and the information needs of the user are modeled by generating a Personal Textual Knowledge Base (PTKB) during the conversation.
+The persona of the user and their corresponding information needs dictate the direction of a conversation.
+Each user is assigned a distinct persona and will engage in multiple conversations across different topics.
+For different users, different system responses are acceptable, which demonstrates the personalized nature of the conversations.
+To this end, the persona and the information needs of the user are modeled by generating a Personal Textual Knowledge Base (PTKB) which is available to the system during the conversation.

 Task Overview